 Increased Cravings for Carbohydrates

-As Nutrisense dietitian, Amanda Donahue explains, “I call this riding the "blood sugar roller coaster."
-It involves consuming a bunch of refined/high sugar carbs, which leads to a large spike, and then typically a quick and dramatic dip.
+“I call this riding the blood sugar rollercoaster.
+This involves consuming lots of refined/high sugar carbs, which typically leads to a large blood sugar spike, followed by a dramatic dip.
 A lot of the time, big energy swings can be felt with these types of fluctuations in glucose values.
-It can be a vicious cycle of a bunch of ups and downs because when we feel that low, our first instinct is to grab more quick carbs to give ourselves that energy "boost," restarting the cycle!”
+It can be a vicious cycle of a bunch of ups and downs because when we feel that low, our first instinct is to grab more quick carbs to give ourselves that energy boost, restarting the cycle!”

 Tips for Managing Stress